clockwork-xyz/update-solana/README.md

 ## Usage

 Below is an example of a Github workflow to keep a workspace's dependencies in sync with Solana stable releases.
-Once per day, this workflow will check if the Solana dependencies are out-of-date.
-If they are, it then uses the [`create-pull-request`](https://github.com/marketplace/actions/create-pull-request) action to automatically generate a PR to update them.
+Once per day, this workflow will check if the repo's Solana dependencies are out-of-date and auto-generate a PR to update them using the [`create-pull-request`](https://github.com/marketplace/actions/create-pull-request) action.
 This PR can be reviewed, updated, and merged by maintainers as they see fit.

 ```yaml
 name: Update Solana